ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 `Foo<IMyService>` or `IBar<MyService1, MyService2, MyService3>` - from an open generic and then subsequently bind
 to the constructor of the closed version of that generic when requested from the container.

-## 'Best-match' only for now
+## 'Best-match' vs 'specific'

-The [best-match algorithm](index.md#best-match-examples) described in the [constructor injection](index.md) is the only option currently available to you when using @Rezolver.Targets.GenericConstructorTarget.
-Theoretically, it's possible to specify the `ConstructorInfo` for the constructor you want bound on the concrete generic type that Rezolver eventually decides to build for you, but we have not implemented that functionality yet.
+Most of the time when you register an open generic type, you will simply rely on Rezolver to find the [best-matched](index.md#best-match-examples) constructor when it created an instance of a closed generic from that registration.

+The documentation presented here deals exclusively with this type of open generic registration, but - starting with v1.3.2 - it is now possible to instruct Rezolver to [bind to a particular constructor](generics-manual-constructor.md) on the generic type.
+Before you read that topic, however, you should read through this one first.

-You also cannot provide named arguments to help in the best-match search - to do so would be incredibly difficult, since if the type of a constructor argument is dependant upon a type argument, then there's no way you could supply a binding for it up-front to satisfy all possible types that might be passed to it.
+However, please note that you cannot provide named arguments to help either with the best-match search, or when specifying which constructor to invoke.
+To do so would be incredibly difficult, since if the type of a constructor argument is dependant upon a type argument, then there's no reasy way you could supply a binding for it up-front to satisfy all possible types that might be passed to it.

 ## Creating/registering <xref:Rezolver.Targets.GenericConstructorTarget>s